-- Report the incident to the Title IX Coordinator, Dean of Students Office, University Housing, and/or Office of Equity/Diversity Services to initiate an investigation, receive information on obtaining a campus "no contact" directive and/or protective (restraining) court order, and/or for assistance in notifying UWMPD or local law enforcement.
-The victim/survivor may also report the incident to UWMPD, or local law enforcement if the incident occurred off-campus. - Receive assistance from the Title IX Coordinator, Dean of Students, Office of Equity/Diversity Services, Student Health and Wellness Center, branch campus counseling staff, and University Housing in notifying the UWMPD or local law enforcement. - Decline to report the incident to law enforcement or the University.

-- Receive information and/or assistance from the Dean of Students Office in asking the alleged respondent to not contact the victim and/or to receive information from UWMPD on obtaining a protective court order. - Confidentially contact the Office of Survivor Support & Victim Advocacy to discuss available assistance and support, including information on UWM Title IX and/or criminal justice processes, and on obtaining a protective court order.
+- Report the incident to the Title IX Coordinator, DOS, University Housing, and/or EDS to initiate an investigation, receive information on obtaining a campus "no contact" order and/or protective (restraining) court order, and/or for assistance in notifying UWMPD or local law enforcement.
+The victim/survivor may also report the incident to UWMPD, or local law enforcement if the incident occurred off-campus. - Receive assistance from the Title IX Coordinator, DOS, EDS, Student Health and Wellness Center, branch campus counseling staff, and University Housing in notifying UWMPD or local law enforcement. - Decline to report the incident to law enforcement or the University. - Receive information and/or assistance from DOS in asking the alleged respondent to not contact the victim and/or to receive information from UWMPD on obtaining a protective court order.

-- Receive medical services, advocacy services, and confidential counseling services from the offices listed above, as appropriate. - Receive written notification of all services/options. - Receive advocacy, personal support, crisis intervention, and other support services, including referrals for visa/immigration assistance, from:
+- Confidentially contact the Office of Survivor Support & Victim Advocacy to discuss available assistance and support, including information on UWM Title IX and/or criminal justice processes, and on obtaining a protective court order. - Receive medical services, advocacy services, and confidential counseling services from the offices listed above, as appropriate. - Receive written notification of all services/options. - Receive advocacy, personal support, crisis intervention, and other support services, including referrals for visa/immigration assistance, from: